Fernando-Braulio/Fernando-Braulio/README.md

 # Fernando Bráulio :man_technologist:

 ### Welcome to my profile 👋
-I'm 24-year-old young passionate about programming, he has been working with Web and Mobile systems development since 2017.
-Participating in projects of several large companies such as MC Sonae (Portugal), Imetame Metalmecânica, Toledo do Brasil, UFAL (Federal University of Alagoas), among others.
+I'm 24 years old, I'm a professional passionate about technology with solid experience in projects covering several areas, including mobile development, API integration and web development.
+My experiences include companies such as MC Sonae, Imetame Metalmecânica and collaborations with UFAL (Federal University of Alagoas).

-Graduated in Information Systems from Faculdade Pitágoras, postgraduate in MBA in Digital Applications Projects from UNOPAR (University of Northern Paraná).
+My expertise covers a wide range of technologies, with an emphasis on Microsoft solutions, including Xamarin Forms, .NET, ASP.NET, MAUI, Azure, as well as Flutter, JQuery, JavaScript, MySQL and SQL Server, among others.
+During my career, I had the opportunity to work on several challenging projects, where I developed valuable programming and problem-solving skills.

  - 📌 Skills: .NET, C#, Xamarin, JavaScript, Flutter
  - 💙 In love with Mobile Development and Back-end
- - 📚 Atualmente aprendendo inglês
+ - 📚 Currently learning English
  - 😄 In my spare time, I usually study about financial markets, play and watch Premier League football 🏴󠁧󠁢󠁥󠁮󠁧󠁿

 ---